JEEVANJGA/xora-ui-ux-saas-website/README.md

 # xora-ui-ux-saas-website
 Xora is a Modern UI/UX SaaS website developed using React.js and Tailwind CSS that exemplifies modern UI/UX principles.
 Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.

+## Steps Followed
+For detailed steps followed as part of learning, please refer to the [Steps followed](notes.md) file.